 Lasting: Is its authority high enough to support it against corruption?
 Are checks and balances stated or implied by means subject to legal and textual analysis (structure, placement, terminology, etc)?
 Is it too topical or narrow for long-term use?

 Second: Is it worth doing as a political process reform?

-Political scientists have come up with several sets of criteria for gauging the value of campaign finance and electoral reforms, the bulk of this amendment.
-As you read through the sections of this proposal, refer back to the following list, adapted from "Going Public" by David Donnelly, Janice Fine and Ellen S. Miller, The Day After Reform by Michael Malbin and Advocacy Groups by Lisa Young and Joanna Everitt (see For the Press for citations; also see Considering Size and Scope, What This Amendment Is…and Isn’t, Statute vs Constitutional Amendment, Knowing What to Ask about Reforms, Level Two).
+Political scientists have come up with several sets of criteria for gauging the value of public accountability and political process reforms.
+As you read proposed reform measures refer back to the following list, adapted from "Going Public" by David Donnelly, Janice Fine and Ellen S. Miller, The Day After Reform by Michael Malbin and Advocacy Groups by Lisa Young and Joanna Everitt

-- Does it improve government accountability?
 Does it require transparency?
 Does it enforce integrity?
 Will it reduce conflicts of interest?
-Will it benefit public trust in the system?

 Learn the difference and you’ll never be fooled.

 Consider the Constitution.